- You Are Here:

-Geographic Information Systems (GIS) is a computer-based tool that integrates hardware, software and data for capturing, storing, managing, analyzing and displaying geographically referenced information.
+Geographic Information Systems (GIS) is a computer-based system that integrates hardware, software and data for capturing, storing, managing, analyzing and displaying geographically referenced information.

 Uses of GIS